j-huthmacher/AlphaWorm/README.md

 If the code is already transfered, one can just start the start.sh script to start the training.

 #### TD3
 All hyperparameters are already set as default and that is what is working and should not be changed.
+This is currently the best working version.
+So most of the results will refer to this algorithm.

 #### DDPG
 You can find the DDPG implementation and the required dependent component under the following link [https://github.com/j-huthmacher/AlphaWorm/tree/master/dev/agents/ddpg](https://github.com/j-huthmacher/AlphaWorm/tree/master/dev/agents/ddpg).
 Except the `replay buffer` which is stored in the `memory_buffer.py` under [https://github.com/j-huthmacher/AlphaWorm/tree/master/dev/agents](https://github.com/j-huthmacher/AlphaWorm/tree/master/dev/agents)